Corbin Carroll Player Props: Diamondbacks vs. Tigers

 Corbin Carroll At The Plate

-- Carroll has 63 hits this season and a team-best OBP of .391.
+- Carroll has 66 hits and an OBP of .395 to go with a slugging percentage of .580.
+All three of those stats are best among Arizona hitters this season.

-- Among qualifying hitters in baseball, his batting average ranks 10th, his on-base percentage ranks 12th, and he is ninth in the league in slugging.
+- Among the qualified hitters, he ranks seventh in batting average, while his on-base percentage ranks 10th and he is third in slugging.

+- Carroll is batting .476 with four homers during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.